Nearly two years after Texas’ six-week abortion ban, more infants are dying - KESQ

 Samantha Casiano, a plaintiff in the suit filed against Texas, wished she’d had more time to make the decision.

-“If I was able to get the abortion with that time, I think it would have meant a lot to me because my daughter wouldn’t have suffered,” Casiano said.
+“If I was able to get the abortion with that time, I think it would have meant a lot to me because my daughter wouldn’t have suffered,” Casiano told CNN after testifying Wednesday.

 ‘You have no options’